updated on 12 November 2024

 If you’re looking to book the SQE1 or SQE2 written assessment and take it where you live, you can visit the SRA’s website and follow the assessment booking instructions.
 You’ll then need to put in your location and the system will find your nearest three Pearson VUE assessment centres.
 There’s more information about dates and locations of the SQE assessments available via the SRA's website, and you can also search for Pearson VUE test centres based on your location.

-In terms of QWE, this can be built up overseas but it must be signed off by a solicitor of England and Wales or a compliance officer for legal practice (ie, someone the SRA regulates).
+The two-year QWE can be built up overseas but it must be signed off by a solicitor of England and Wales or a compliance officer for legal practice (ie, someone the SRA regulates).
 As a result, if you’re studying overseas, any relevant legal experience that meets the criteria for QWE can be used to make up your two years’ QWE, which is fantastic news.
-A two-year training contract is also a viable option with many firms choosing to continue to use this traditional method of training for its future lawyers.
+A two-year training contract is also a viable option with many law firms choosing to continue to use this traditional method of training for its future lawyers.